 After the death of a loved one, there are a lot of arrangements to make.
 In addition to purchasing the headstone and arranging the funeral, there are several other things to take care of.
-Communicating with other family members to select dates for services, telling family and friends about the wake, and other factors make this a difficult responsibility.
-At St. Charles Monuments, we do our best to help each family through this time with our expertise in headstone decoration and funeral planning.
-When planning your loved one’s funeral (or your own), keep the following points in mind.
+Talking with other family members to select dates, telling friends, and other factors make this very difficult.
+Right now, planning a memorial during COVID-19 is especially tough.
+However, once we’re able to properly congregate again, these tips can be a huge help.

 1. Inquire About Prices & Know What You’re Getting